ashwinpagarkhed/gatekeeper/README.md

 # gatekeeper
-This runs JMeter tests in a Docker container for performance testing and gives artifacts as api kpi's run.sh file that launches the Docker image and runs the tests test.sh file for each JMeter test plan – this just calls run.sh passing in the test plan and any parameters
+This runs JMeter tests in a Docker container for performance testing and gives artifacts in azure devops pipeline as a api's metrics run.sh file that launches the Docker image and runs the tests test.sh file for each JMeter test plan – this just calls run.sh passing in the test plan and any parameters